telerik/fiddler-jam-docs/extension/recording-a-log.md

 1. (Optional) Expand [**Advanced Options**]({%slug fj-capture-options%}) and choose the preferred settings.
 By default, all advanced options are enabled.

-1. Click **Start Capture** to begin recording.
-Fiddler Jam will start recording all network activity in your current browser tab.
-Click anywhere in the browser tab to hide the Fiddler Jam window and to continue recording.
-To bring the Fiddler Jam window back, click the extension's icon.
+1. Click **Start Capture** to start recording.
+Fiddler Jam will record all network activity in your current browser tab.
+Click anywhere in the browser tab to hide the Fiddler Jam window and continue recording.
+To show the Fiddler Jam window back, click the extension's icon.

    ![Start capture screen with the Advanced Options expanded](../images/ext/ext-images/extension-start-capturing-extended.png)